 - How to visit the elderly, do good deeds for others, an help family members

 - How to not gossip, talk malicious, or slander others

 - How to keep a routine and stick to it

-- Nothing was a right, but a privilege
+- Nothing is a right, but a privilege

-- Clutter does nothing for you, but cause stress…so don’t keep anything you do not need
+- Clutter does nothing for you, but cause stress…so don’t keep anything that you do not need

-- To always be thankful, to be appreciative of what you have, and to be content in all situations
+- To always be thankful and appreciate what you have, choosing to be content no matter what the situation

 - To love the Lord, to seek Him, and give thanks for He is good

 As a mom and a wife, I deeply value the lessons from my mom, grandmother, and great grandmother.
 Through their stories and examples of daily living, the lessons I learned would eventually become the foundation on which I learned the value of being the keeper of the home.
 And while their titles as keepers of their home did not bring them any income, they knew their worth was so much more.

 I have seen the way my father and grandfathers respect their wives, and like the example of Proverbs woman: their value was more precious than rubies.
 Their husbands trusted them and their children called them blessed.
 Oh how rich and precious my family heritage is!